netw0rm/atlaskit/packages/drag-and-drop/docs/USAGE.md

 **Block updates during a drag**

-> For more background information see 'Application lifecycle'

 It is **highly** recommended that while a user is dragging that you block any state updates that might impact the amount of *draggables* and *droppables*, or their dimensions.
 Please listen to `onDragStart` and block updates to the *draggables* and *droppables* until you receive at `onDragEnd`.

 When the user starts dragging we take a snapshot of all of the dimensions of the applicable *draggable* and *droppable* nodes.
 If these change during a drag we will not know about it.